Florida Medical Marijuana Transportation Laws

 How can Tampa patients reduce the risk of odor detection during transportation?

+Use airtight containers.
 Transporting medical marijuana in airtight, sealed containers while keeping the original MMTC packaging intact can help reduce detectable odor.
-This lowers the chances of a stop escalating into a search.
+As a result, this lowers the chances of a stop escalating into a search.

 What Our Clients Are Saying